-We’ll show you how they work, why they matter, and how to implement them in under 10 minutes to start boosting engagement, downloads, and conversions—without changing your QR Code.
+In this post, we’ll explain how device-based Smart QR Codes work, why they matter, and how to set them up in under 10 minutes to increase engagement, downloads, and conversions.

 Table of contents